Scapegoats: Badgers and Bovine TB

 The reality is that it is likely to make things worse by pushing surviving badgers to new areas (known as perturbation) – although badgers tend not to roam over large distances unless disturbed and movement of infected cattle is the only reasonable cause for outbreaks any distance from bTB hotspots .

 Cattle farmers have long blamed badgers for the spread of bTB.
 In fact, research suggests there may be more reason to think that badgers catch bTB from cattle, possibly after feeding on larvae in cow pats left by infected cows.
 Whilst the bTB bacterium can survive in bodily excretions (see later), as it is essentially a condition that initially and primarily affects the lungs, it is spread mostly (as with human strains) through the exchange of respiratory secretions (coughing, sneezing etc).
-However, new research the Royal Veterinary College has shown that direct contact between badgers and cattle does not happen often (whereas cattle-to-cattle interaction is commonplace – especially when they over-winter in sheds).
+However, recent research the Royal Veterinary College has shown that direct contact between badgers and cattle does not happen often (whereas cattle-to-cattle interaction is commonplace – especially when they over-winter in sheds).
 Dr Julian Drewe, who led the study, said: "Our findings reveal that direct contacts between badgers and cattle at pasture are surprisingly rare, despite ample opportunity for interactions to occur, suggesting that the two species may be ignoring or even actively avoiding one another” (116).
 Further recent research, this time by Durham University, has said that a widespread ‘cull’ of badgers would have no impact on solving the problem of bTB in cattle.
 This research also says that bTB is just that – a disease of cattle that spills over into badgers – and in areas where bTB has been eradicated in cattle it quickly disappears from badgers (117).

 However, since the mid-1970s tens of thousands of badgers have been killed in an attempt to control the disease.
 Despite this, post-mortem examinations revealed that more than 80 per cent of those badgers were disease-free and in some areas of high bTB incidences in cattle, no badgers were infected (5).
 A Defra survey from 2002 to 2004 found that six out of seven badgers killed on roads in areas of high infection were also free of the disease (6).
 Regardless, badgers are blamed for bTB outbreaks by farmers and are routinely scapegoated.

 Already an estimated 50,000 badgers are killed on Britain's roads each year – around one sixth of the population (64).
-However, given that ‘culling’ is now underway in two areas there is growing evidence that some in other areas are taking matters into their own hands (and so true numbers of badger casualties is difficult to gauge).
+However, given that ‘culling’ is now underway in two areas there is growing evidence that some in other areas are taking matters into their own hands (and so the true numbers of badger casualties is difficult to gauge).
 Anecdotal evidence suggests that there has been an increase in badgers being illegally killed and dumped by the roadside to look like the victims of road traffic accidents.
 Official records released in 2013 show the number of people prosecuted for cruelty to badgers has almost doubled in five years – which likely means that much more badger cruelty has gone unreported.
 Undoubtedly, political and farming vilification of badgers has driven this illegal persecution, as MP Dianne Abbott says: "The problem is that some of campaigning on badger culling has given a green light to this kind attitude to our wildlife" (107).

 Worries about the mass extermination of indigenous wildlife are growing.
 In 2011, one dairy farmer in Tiverton, Devon said, “If I had my way, every badger in the country would be sorted out” (73).
 In other words, badgers are seen as a ‘nuisance’ to be stamped out.
 So much for ‘the guardians of the countryside’.